Sociopathix/Collin-HashTables-Presentation/README.md

 and what HashSets are useful for!

 If you'd like to read more about HashSets, I suggest starting with this [Geeks for Geeks article](https://www.geeksforgeeks.org/java/interfaces-in-java/).

+The online Java compiler I often use in class can be found [here](https://www.programiz.com/java-programming/online-compiler/).